What is Rotational molding?

 Why consider rotational molding for my application?

 Fast to market, low entry cost molds which are about 10% the cost of injection and blow molding; makes seamless one piece units often not possible with other plastic processes.
-More impact resistant than sheet metal but will not corrode, does not need painting and costs less in most cases.
+More impact resistant than sheet metal, also it will not corrode, doesn't need painting and costs less in most cases.

 What kind of product can be designed for rotational molding?

 Call us, (360) 882-0410 we do not like saying no to any project.

 What is an acceptable temperature for a hot food, or material to be placed in a plastic bin?

 Up to 138° F it's acceptable for long periods and 185° F for a short period of time to sanitize.

 I use plastic hoppers for malt, and have bridging problems in the past.
 Is anything available to solve this?